Comfort Inn Lower East Side

 Fax: (212) 260-9436

-Since way back in 1937, the Cohen family has been peddling discount sweets from this Lower East Side corner shop.
+Since way back in 1937, the Cohen family has been selling discount sweets from this Lower East Side shop.
 After all these years, delighted devotees continue to come to Economy Candy to get their bulk candy, dried fruit and nuts.
 The store also has gourmet coffee and teas, sugar free candy and gift baskets.
 Just a few of the store's many individual items include dried apples, figs and apricots, chocolate bars, almonds, peanuts and walnuts.
-A great place for to find all of your favorite throwback candies, from Turkish Taffy to Charleston Chew, visitors always return to satiate their sweet tooth.
+A great place for to find all of your favorite throwback candies, from Turkish Taffy to Charleston Chew, visitors return often to satisfy their sweet tooth.

 Self Edge is a men's store for those who love denims and leather.
 You will be delighted to find denims for all ages and sizes and will fall in love with their leather accessories.
 Besides denims you can try their unique collection of clothing and jewelry by select Japanese designers and artisans.
 You can also order online from anywhere in the world through their online store.